Converting T1-weighted MRI from 3T to 7T quality using deep learning: Discussion

 Our work adds to the growing literature describing AI-based super resolution models synthesizing 3T brain imaging data to 7T quality \citep{cui20247tmrisynthesization3t,wang2025triadvisionfoundationmodel,Bahrami2017,Zhang2018Cascade,Qu2020}.
 We uniquely employ a U-Net and GAN U-Net, and each showed strengths and limitations.
-The GAN U-Net clearly outperformed all other models when evaluated for appearance, and was the only model to improve automated amygdala segmentation over the original 3T images.
+The GAN U-Net clearly outperformed all other models when evaluated for visual appearance, and its segmentations bore the closest resemblance to 7T segmentations.
 However, interestingly, the U-Net showed better performance on traditional evaluation metrics, PSNR and SSIM.
 One interpretation of this is that these traditional metrics may only represent one dimension of performance — one that might not generalize to qualities most relevant to the task at hand.
 This emphasizes the need for integrating data visualization, human assessment, and real-life downstream tasks and utilities into the evaluation process.
-However, metrics like PSNR and SSIM do still provide important information relevant to the evaluation synthetic images.
+However, metrics like PSNR and SSIM do still provide important information relevant to the evaluation of synthetic images.
 The higher performance of the U-Net on these metrics may indicate slightly better preservation of anatomical information in images synthesized with this approach.
 For example, our models were trained on axial slices, and our investigation of coronal slices of the medial temporal lobe revealed what appeared to be mild slicing artifacts in the hippocampus of GAN U-Net images that were less prevalent in the U-Net images.
 While this potential improvement in the U-Net generated images did not lead to enhanced downstream tasks, the findings do help to inform our next steps, which might be to investigate methods for training on 3D images, or on multi-view 2D training \citep{Zuo2021}.
 This work altogether points to evaluating super resolution models along multiple dimensions.